 Of course, being expensive doesn’t make a place one of the best restaurants to work for in Nashville, but those who can afford upscale dishes like these can typically also afford handsome tips.
 On top of that, the restaurant offers health, dental, vision, life, and even pet insurance to employees, as well as 401K matching up to 3%.
 Stick around long enough, and you could get up to 30 days of PTO per year, too.

 4. Barcelona Wine Bar

 Barcelona Wine Bar is one of the very few restaurants in Nashville that offers tuition reimbursement to employees.
 If that’s a benefit you’re on the hunt for, this is one of the best restaurants to work for in Nashville.
-Really, this fine dining establishment offers the full complement of elite employee benefits, including health, dental, vision, life, and PTO.
+Really, this fine dining establishment offers the full complement of elite employee benefits, including health, dental, vision, and life insurance, plus PTO.

 The prices are high and the clientele fancy, so the potential for high tips is through the roof.
 Especially because wine is involved, this may be the best restaurant to work at for tips in the area.
 If you’re looking for a steady gig with great benefits in Nashville, Barcelona Wine Bar is where it’s at.

 Working at True Food Kitchen is about as close to Oprah Winfrey as many of us will ever get.
 The mega-star media personality is on the board of directors and invests in the restaurant.
 Of course, unless you’re the world’s biggest Oprah fan, all of that matters less than the pay and benefits.